Zero123-star/JunoChat/FEATURES.md

 - Sends new message
 - Conversation context is maintained

+**Scenario 3.5: Group Chat (IN PROGRESS)**
+- User creates a group chat from Characters page
+- Selects multiple AI characters to add
+- Invites other users to join the group
+- All participants see messages in real-time
+- AI characters respond contextually to group discussion
+- Each AI maintains distinct personality in group setting
+- Users can identify who sent each message

 ### Acceptance Criteria
 -  Messages are displayed in chronological order
 -  User and bot messages are visually distinct